rushiranpise/RAS545/README.md

 ## Laboratory Objectives
 1. Understand and apply kinematics and dynamics principles to perform robot manipulation tasks.
-2. Get hands-on experience with educational grade robots, and industrial robots.
+2. Get hands-on experience with education-grade robots, and industrial robots.
 3. Understand robot programming on various platforms, perform and verify robot simulations and deploy automation tasks on real-robots.
 3. Learn the use of software such as MATLAB, SolidWorks, ROS, Python etc. in robot workflows.